 We accept children who have completed ASA Stage 4 and above.
 A child in the early stages will start in the teaching pool, learning water skills and developing correct stroke technique in accordance with the National Plan for Teaching Swimming.

 How is training structured?

 With our younger swimmers the emphasis is firmly on a good grounding in stroke technique.
 Taller and more physically developed children may do well in short races with an imperfect stroke, but they will struggle as they get older, and a well practised bad technique will get more and more difficult to correct.
 For older swimmers emphasis is increasingly on building stamina, but stroke correction may be necessary on individuals, and some of this is built into the training in the form of “drills”.
 Achieving full swimming fitness does entail a lot of time spent swimming length after length of the pool; top swimming coaches are united in their belief that there is no substitute for covering adequate meterage.
 Training however is more scientific than this and our fully qualified club coaches write session plans for each squad and often for individual lanes for each and every training session.
 These sessions form part of an overall program, which runs throughout the year – hence the importance of attending as many sessions as possible to derive the full benefit.
 As with all competitive sports, coaches are guides and teachers.
 The swimmer must want to learn and should set their own goals and targets using their coaches and parents as guides.
-The following slides provide some guidelines on goal setting and also some facts about one of the most important “technical” aspects of training, starts and turns.
-We recommend that every swimmer commits as a first medium to long-term target to an appropriate number of training sessions per week.
-See guidance below.

 How many sessions should you attend?

 The ASA Long Term Swimmer Development (LTAD) guidelines stress that training volume should steadily increase as the swimmer gets older.